First Moon Knight reactions are calling the new Marvel show "brilliantly bonkers"

 The first reactions for Moon Knight are in, and the initial responses to the new Marvel show are overwhelmingly positive.

-The esries stars Oscar Isaac as Marc Spector (and Steven Grant), AKA Moon Knight, a mercenary with dissociative identity disorder.
+The series stars Oscar Isaac as Marc Spector (and Steven Grant), AKA Moon Knight, a mercenary with dissociative identity disorder.
 The cast also includes Ethan Hawke, May Calamawy.

 According to journalist Sab Astley: "#MoonKnight is a brilliantly bonkers dark globe-trotting adventure; this is Marvel's trippy National Treasure.
 Oscar Isaac is the best addition to the MCU since RDJ, entwining torment and humour into a morally ambiguous cypher – Marc Spector is a whole new calibre of hero."